enkidevs/curriculum/javascript/react/redux-i/your-first-reducer.md

 }
 ```

-You might be wondering what an `action` is, and the answer to that is: a plain object that has a property called `type`:
+You might be wondering what an `action` is, and the answer to that is: a plain object that has a property called `type` and (optionally) other properties specific to that action type:

 ```jsx
 {